 - Grill turning frequently until the skin blackens and the flesh feels soft 15-20 minutes.
 If the skin is getting black and the eggplant is still not soft turn down the heat to low.
 You want the eggplant to be soft and mushy but you don’t want the flesh burnt.

 - Remove eggplant from the grill.
 Place into a bowl and cover.
 Let cool or refrigerate overnight.

 - Once it is cool, peel off and discard the skin and liquid.

 - Coarsely chop the flesh and put it into a bowl

 - Using a fork mash the eggplant to a paste.

 - Smash the garlic on a cutting board with the broad side of a chef’s knife.
-Place a pinch of salt on the smashed clove, and mash the salt into the garlic until you get a puree.
-Alternately use a mortar and pestle.
+Sprinkle the salt on the smashed clove, and mash it into the garlic until you get a puree.
+Alternately you can just mince the garlic.
+Add to the eggplant.

-- Add the tahini, smashed garlic, lemon juice, salt, cumin and cayenne.
-Mix well
+- Add the tahini, , lemon juice, cumin and cayenne.
+Mix well until creamy.

 - Taste and add more salt, tahini and/or lemon juice, if needed.

 - Drizzle olive oil over the top.